rajabishek/blogger/source/_posts/Programming-in-go.md

 ```
 As you can see above we need not force the declaration on a single line.
 We can break up into multiple line however the extra trailing `,` after 400 is required by Go.
 It allows us to easily remove an element from the array by commenting out the line.

 As you can see above while declaring the array we have to hardcode the length of the array.
-We cannot change the size of an array once it is declared.
+An array's length is part of its type, so arrays cannot be resized.
 Because of this and other limitations, you rarely see arrays used directly in Go code.
 Instead we usually use something called as a slice, which is data type build on top of an array.

 ## Slices
 A slice is a segment of an array.
 Like arrays, slices are indexable and have a length.
 Unlike arrays, this length is allowed to change.
 We declare a slice as follows.
 We do not put the length or the number of elements inside the square brackets.
+The type `[]T` is a slice with elements of type `T`.
+Whenever we create a slice internally first the underlying array is created and then Go builds a slice that references it.

+A slice has both a **length** and a **capacity**.
+The length of a slice is the number of elements it contains.
+The capacity of a slice is the number of elements in the underlying array, counting from the first element in the slice.
+The length and capacity of a slice `s` can be obtained using the expressions `len(s)` and `cap(s)`.
+The zero value of a slice is nil.
+A nil slice has a length and capacity of 0 and has no underlying array.
 ```go
 var data []float64
 ```